dendibakh/perf-book/chapters/8-Optimizing-Memory-Accesses/8-5 Reducing DTLB misses.md

 System-wide THPs mode is good for quick experiments to check if huge pages can improve performance.
 It works automatically, even for applications that are not aware of THPs, so developers don't have to change the code to see the benefit of huge pages for their application.

 When hugepages are enabled system wide, applications may end up allocating much more memory resources.
-An application may mmap a large region but only touch 1 byte of it, in that case a 2M page might be allocated instead of a 4k page for no good.
+An application may mmap a large region but only touch 1 byte of it, in that case a 2M page might be allocated instead of a 4K page for no benefit.
 This is why it's possible to disable hugepages system-wide and to only have them inside MADV_HUGEPAGE madvise regions, which we will discuss next.
 Don't forget to disable system-wide THPs after you've finished your experiments as it may not benefit every application running on the system.

-With the `madvise` (per-process) option, THP is enabled only inside memory regions attributed via `madvise` system call with `MADV_HUGEPAGE` flag.
-As shown in the [@lst:TransparentHugepages1], pointer `ptr` will point to a 2MB region of anonymous (transparent) memory region, which kernel allocates dynamically.
-The `mmap` call may fail in case the kernel could not find a contiguous 2MB chunk of memory.
+With the `madvise` (per-process) option, THP is enabled only inside memory regions attributed via the `madvise` system call with the `MADV_HUGEPAGE` flag.
+As shown in [@lst:TransparentHugepages1], pointer `ptr` will point to a 2MB region of anonymous (transparent) memory region, which the kernel allocates dynamically.
+The `mmap` call will fail if the kernel cannot find a contiguous 2MB chunk of memory.

 Listing: Mapping a memory region to a transparent huge page.